santhosh790/dataengineering/Learning/dockerlearning.md

 Building docker
 -
     docker build -t test:pandas .
 here,
   test - docker image name
   pandas - tag name
   . - place where it is stored

 If you face any issue and wanted to see more info, run:
         DOCKER_BUILDKIT=0 docker build -t test:pandas .

-Running the docker
+Running the docker:
     docker run -it test:pandas

 Sending parameters to docker
     docker run -t test:pandas arg2
 The entry point in the dockerfile should be capable to handle the argument